Hardikag17/EazyVideo/README.md

 ## Future Aspects

+- Service providers will get 5% of price whenever users rent their subscription NFT's through the platform.
+- More customization and user intractive platform.
 - Users get an option to renew the same NFT with an amount which is less then buying a new one.
 They get this pop-up a day before expiration.

 <br/>

 ## Technology used

-- IPFS, Truffle, Polygon, Web3.js, Solidity, Nextjs, Tailwind css
+- IPFS, Truffle, Binance Testnet, Web3.js, Solidity, Nextjs, Tailwind css

 <br/>